 PHI Seminar Speaker Series

 The PHI Seminar Speaker Series launched in the fall of 2012 and is held many weeks throughout the academic year.
 Speakers include innovative thinkers in academia and the health and medical technology industries on topics ranging such as basic research that impacts PHI technology, development, deployment, and evaluation of PHI systems, innovations in related key technologies, and health technology innovation, dissemination, and entrepreneurship.
-You can receive notification of PHI seminar series events by subscribing to the Blog or by subscribing to the PHI-Seminar announcement-only mailing list.
+You can receive notification of PHI seminar series events by subscribing to the PHI-Seminar announcement-only mailing list.

 - Open to the community